Happy Mother’s Day

 - kelp meal

-- plant with kelp mean and feather meal
+- plant with kelp meal and feather meal

 - foliar spray at first flowering